thoth-tech/ThothTech-Documentation-Website/src/content/docs/processes/Documentation/how-to-publish-an-astro-website-to-netlify-guide.md

 ---
 title: How to Publish An Astro Website to Netlify Guide
-sidebar:
-  label: How to Publsih An Astro Website to Netlify Guide
 ---

 This guide provides you a step-by-step instructions for publishing an Astro website to Netlify are